As we can see, some new clothes are susceptible to being damaged even though they…

 The first part is about the quality definition, what is garment quality, if you already have a good picture of what defines garment quality control, what is quality, you can skip to Chapter 1.

 Garment Quality Control: Before the article

 Amidst the current state of the global sphere, the pandemic, financial crises, and constant vacillations in growth and development, the textile and fabric industry are also turning into a battleground for wealth.
-The upscale on the pressure placed on the economy over the past few years has not been favorable for this sector.
+The upscale pressure placed on the economy over the past few years have not been favorable for this sector.
 Nonetheless, the industry is still standing.
 Famous apparel lines with strong brands and a decent customer image are some of the pillars keeping it afloat.
 The nature of clothing as a commodity directly associated with the consumer should be taken seriously.
 Clothing firms need to enhance product quality because this can also boost market competitiveness.
-It is no news that consumers are faced with regular clothing issues, like durability, wear and tear, etc. Some of these worries arise from the quality of the fabrics.
+It is no news that consumers are faced with regular clothing issues, like durability, wear, and tear, etc. Some of these worries arise from the quality of the fabrics.

 This article is a guide on how fabric and textile firms can regulate and keep the quality of their products in check.
 Before we begin to look into quality control, it is essential to understand the fabric production process.
 The following is the production process of a clothing company:

 The illustration above simplifies the fabric production process and the shows where quality issues might arise.
 Three main areas of fabric production are also addressed in the figure above – fabric accessories inspection, production and execution, and quality inspection.
 These three areas are also an important aspect of quality control.
 Now, let’s find out what quality is before we dive into the scope of fabric quality.